Universal Nation

-"Universal Nation" is a song by Belgian DJ/producer Mike "M.I.K.E."
+"Universal Nation" is a song by Belgian DJ and producer Mike "M.I.K.E."
 Dierickx under his alias Push.
-What began as small trance studio project in late 1997, became an international commercial success over the years.
-The song was first released in 1998 on the legendary Belgian trance label Bonzai Records.
+What began as a small trance studio project in late 1997 became an international commercial success over the years.
+The song was first released in 1998 on the Belgian trance label Bonzai Records.
 After receiving positive reviews, the song was signed in France, Spain and Germany.
 One year later, other European countries followed (UK, Italy, Norway, Sweden, The Netherlands).
 Due to the several individual releases, the song has three different titles: Universal Nation, Universal Nation ’99 and Universal Nation (The Real Anthem).
+The track had its origins as a B-side to Dierickx's track "Prisma" and was named after the Love Parade in Berlin.

 Mike Dierickx is generally praised for his high quality productions.
 Universal Nation is often quoted as an "all time favorite trance record".
 In 1999 Universal Nation won "Best club single Move-X Dance Awards".